-Most adaptogens have been used for thousands of years in Eastern medical practices, such as Ayurveda and Traditional Chinese medicine (TCM).
+Most adaptogenic herbs have been used for millennia in ancient, Eastern medical modalities, such as Ayurveda and Traditional Chinese medicine (TCM).

-To be considered an adaptogen, an herb must possess several qualities:
+To be considered an adaptogen, an herb must meet some specific requirements:

-1) It must be non-toxic to the patient at normal doses
+1) It should be non-toxic when taken at normal dosages.

-3) It should help the body to return to “normal”, regardless of how stress is currently affecting the person’s functioning.
+3) It should help the person’s body to return to balance and homeostasis.

-Adaptogens are thought to normalize the hypothalamic-pituitary-adrenal axis (HPA) axis, our central stress response system, which is is responsible for the neuroendocrine adaptation component of the stress response.
+They do this by balancing the hypothalamic-pituitary-adrenal (HPA) axis, our primary stress response system, which is responsible for the neuroendocrine adaptation component of the stress response.